simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

 #### Backend Plugin Adapter

-libkv must provide a backend plugin adapter that
+simpkv must provide a backend plugin adapter that

-  * loads plugin code provided by libkv and other modules with each catalog compile
+  * loads plugin code provided by simpkv and other modules with each catalog compile
   * instantiates plugins when needed
   * persists plugins through the lifetime of the catalog compile